cjdoris/ExactpAdics/docs/exact-p-adic-fields.md

 > {:.ret}
 {:.intrinsic}

-True if E is an extension of F. If so, also returns an object representing the extension.
+True if `E` is an extension of `F`.
+If so, also returns an object representing the extension.

 > **ExistsCoveringStructure** (E :: *FldPadExact*, F :: *FldPadExact*)